El Cid: In literature, music, video games, and film

 Georges Bizet worked on Don Rodrigue in 1873 that was set aside and never completed.
 Jules Massenet wrote an opera, Le Cid, in 1885, based on Corneille's play of the same name.
 Claude Debussy began work in 1890 on an opera, Rodrigue et Chimène, which he abandoned as unsuitable for his temperament; it was orchestrated for performance by Edison Denisov circa 1993.

 El Cid is portrayed by American actor Charlton Heston in a 1961 epic film of the same name directed by Anthony Mann, where the character of Doña Ximena is portrayed by Italian actress Sophia Loren.
 In 2020, Amazon Prime Video premiered a Spanish TV series with Jaime Lorente starring as El Cid.

 In 1979, Crack, one of the most prominent progressive rock bands from Spain, released their first and only album Si Todo Hiciera Crack including "Marchando una del Cid", a song based on the epic legend of El Cid.

 In 1980, Ruy, the Little Cid was an animated series based on El Cid's childhood made by Nippon Animation.

 El Cid was described to inspire Ferny about his Spanish heritage in "The Legend of Raloo", episode 16 of season 1 of Jakers!
 The Adventures of Piggley Winks in 2004.

 In the second Age of Empires video game installment, The Conquerors expansion pack, there is a campaign starring El Cid Campeador.

 In both the first and second Medieval: Total War games, El Cid appears as a powerful independent general in the castle of Valencia.

 In 2003, the Spanish animated film El Cid: The Legend was released.

 The Ministry of Time, a Spanish science fiction television series, portrayed El Cid in season 2, episode 1.

 El Cid is a playable character in the Mobile/PC Game Rise of Kingdoms.

-El Cid is a playable character in Crusader Kings II in start dates corresponding to his historical rule over Valencia.
+El Cid is a playable character in Crusader Kings II and Crusader Kings III in start dates corresponding to his historical rule over Valencia.